 Everybody knows that April 15th is an important tax deadline.
-But there is another tax reproting deadline coming up that is not as well known: June 30th.
-This is the date by which all United States citizens must file a Foreign Bank Account Report (FBAR, Form TD F 90-22.1) with the Department of the Treasury to report offshore bank accounts.
+But there is another tax reporting deadline coming up that is not as well known: June 30th.
+This is the date by which all United States citizens must file a Foreign Bank Account Report, FinCEN Report 114, Report of Foreign Bank and Financial Accounts with the Department of the Treasury to report offshore bank accounts.
+The FinCEN Report 114 supercedes the prior form TD F 90-22.1 and is only available online through the BSA E-Filing System website.

 To help prevent such abuses, the FBAR filing requirement was created.
 The FBAR is used as a tool to help IRS and Department of Treasury investigators trace funds used for illicit purposes or to identify unreported income maintained or generated abroad.